AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: customization

-GPS provides several levels of customization, from simple preferences dialog to powerful scripting capability through the `python` language.
+GPS provides several levels of customization, from simple preference dialogs to powerful scripting capability through the Python language.
 This chapters describes each of these capabilities.

 .. index:: preferences